 PRODUCT LIABILITY - Abbott accrues for product liability claims, on an undiscounted basis, when it is probable that a liability has been incurred and the amount of the liability can be reasonably estimated based on existing information.
 The liabilities are adjusted quarterly as additional information becomes available.
 Receivables for insurance recoveries for product liability claims are recorded as assets, on an undiscounted basis, when it is probable that a recovery will be realized.
-Abbott carried third-party insurance coverage in amounts that reflect historical loss experience, which does not include coverage for sizable losses.
-Subsequent to 2008, product liability losses will be self-insured.
+Prior to 2009, Abbott carried third-party insurance coverage in amounts that reflect historical loss experience, which did not include coverage for sizable losses.
+Beginning in 2009, product liability losses are self-insured.